 Are Alcoholics Selfish?

-Selfish people are everywhere—it is a behavior unique to all human beings, not just those with alcohol use and drug use issues.
+Selfish people are everywhere.
+It’s a behavior unique to all human beings, not just those with alcohol and drug use issues.
 However, the nature of addiction can lead people to behave with a certain self-centeredness and end up hurting those around them.

-Because alcoholism does not have a “type”, the causes of selfish behaviors won’t look the same in each person.
+Because alcohol use disorder does not have a “type”, the causes of selfish behaviors won’t look the same in each person.

 Some of the reasons for alcoholic selfishness might be: